NablaVM/nabla/asm_instructions.md

     .int EXAMPLE_INT 3265

+    ldw r0 &EXAMPLE_INT     ; Load 3265 from its address into r0

-    add r0 $10 &EXAMPLE_INT ; adds '3265' to '10' and stores in r0
+    add r0 r0 $1            ; Add 1 to 3265, store in r0

+**NOTE:** WE NEED TO LOOK AT HOW WE ARE GOING TO USE SP, AND WHAT ROLE IT WILL PLAY IN THE VM - This is not yet worked through

 ## Using stack pointer

-To use a stack pointer offset, prefix with an in-place constant i.e : $10(sp) A stack pointer can be offset with a regular constant as well i.e   : &EXAMPLE_INT(sp)
+To use a stack pointer offset, prefix with an in-place constant i.e : $10(sp) This will offset the address yeilded by 'sp' by 10

 ## Instruction Data

 Each full instruction is 8 bytes.

 ### Arithmatic operations

+[Byte 1]
 The first 6 bits represent the specific instruction (add / mul/ etc) The remaining 2 bits of the first byte indicate what the remaining bytes represent.

 The indication bits are as follows:
-00 - Next byte is a register, the byte following is also a register 01 - Next byte is a register, the following three are an address 10 - Next three bytes are an address, with the following byte being a register 11 - Next three bytes are an address, the following three are also an address

-This means that addressing has a maximum of 2^24 addresses
+00 - Byte 3 will be a register, Byte 4 will be a register 01 - Byte 3 will be a register, Byte 4/5 will be a 2-byte integer
+10 - Byte 3/4 will be a 2-byte integer, Byte 5 will be a register
+11 - Byte 3/4 will be a 2-byte integer, Byte 5/6 will be a 2-byte integer

+[Byte 2]
+The second byte is the destination register

+Unaccounted bytes will be unused, and marked as '1'

+**Note:** Since drop-ins are not allowed on double-based arithmatic operations, the id bits listed above and displayed below are not applicable.
+Instead, double-based arithmatic operations will default to the '00' case listed below.

 Here is an example of the bit layout given an arithmatic operation.
 Note: All but ID here are filled with '1' just for the sake of demonstration

     Case 00:
-    INS    ID   REGISTER    REGISTER    [ ------------------ UNUSED ----------------------------]
+    INS    ID   REGISTER    REGISTER    REGISTER  [ ----------------- UNUSED -------------------]
     111111 00 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111

     Case 01:
-    INS    ID   REGISTER    [ -------   ADDRESS  -----------]   [ ---------- UNUSED ------------]
+    INS    ID   REGISTER    REGISTER    [ ---- INTEGER ---- ]   [ -------- UNUSED --------------]
     111111 01 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111

     Case 10:
-    INS    ID   [ --------   ADDRESS  ----------]   REGISTER    [ ---------- UNUSED ------------]
+    INS    ID   REGISTER    [ ---- INTEGER ---- ]   REGISTER    [ -------- UNUSED --------------]
     111111 10 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111

-    Case 11:
+    Case 10:
-    INS    ID   [ --------   ADDRESS   ----------]  [ --------   ADDRESS   ----------]  [UNUSED]
+    INS    ID   REGISTER    [ ---- INTEGER ---- ]   [ ---- INTEGER ---- ]   [ ---- UNUSED ---- ]
     111111 11 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111

 ### Branch operations

-Since addresses are 3 bytes, and instructions are 8, branches are limited to working with registers.
-This way, we can stay within the 8 byte instruction size (with the draw back of having extra instruction to load registers)
+[Byte 1]

-The first 6 bytes represent the specific instruction (bge / blt / etc) The following 2 bits will be set to 00, unused, but also represents that 2 registers are being used.
+The first 6 bits represent the specific instruction (bge / blt / etc) The following 2 bits will be set to 00, unused, but also represents that 2 registers are being used.

+[Byte 2-3]
 The following 2 bytes, are the registers that are used for the branch comparison.

+[Byte 4-7]
-The following 3 bytes will be the address to branch to.
+The following 4 bytes will be the address to branch to.

+[Byte 8]
+The last byte is unused

 Here is an example of a bit layout for a branch operation

-    INS    ID   REGISTER    REGISTER    [ --------   ADDRESS  ----------]   [ ----- UNUSED ---- ]
+    INS    ID   REGISTER    REGISTER    [ --------------   ADDRESS  ----------------]   [ UNUSED ]
     111111 00 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111 | 1111 1111

 ### Load / Store operations